JDK Geotech was commissioned to work on the Sydney Metro (TSE) project to help in the delivery of the project's Construction Phase Services (CPS).

-Key project features include 16 km of the new metro line between Chatswood and Sydenham, 15 km of new twin rail tunnels, the excavation of large-scale station boxes within proximity to heritage-listed infrastructure a close excavation interface between the project footprint and existing operating rail corridors.
+Key project features include 16 km of the new metro line between Chatswood and Sydenham, 15 km of new twin rail tunnels, the excavation of large-scale station boxes within proximity to heritage-listed infrastructure, and close excavation interfaces between the project footprint and existing underground rail corridors.
+The scope was delivered effectively by the JDK staff, who worked under the supervision of PSM.

 John Holland CPB Ghella